 The Navy bean, also known as the haricot bean, is creamy white in color and is a variety of the common bean native to the Americas, where it was first domesticated.
 They have a neutral, slightly nutty taste, and navy beans are adaptable to a variety of recipes, even desserts!

 Refined white grains include food items like white flour, rice, corn, and quinoa.
-Some of these options are healthier than others, but these types of grains are high in fiber and help bulk out your meals and make you feel full and satisfied.
+Some of these options are healthier than others, but these types of grains are high in fiber, helping you feel full and satisfied.
 Here is a list of grains that are white in color.

 82. Long-Grain White Rice

 The classic everyday long-grain rice is pure white in color and was cultivated in India and Pakistan.
 It is best eaten cooked and served with a stew or curry.

 This is a medium-sized white corn variety with small black specks.
 This beautiful spotted corn is descended from a historic Native American variety.
 It is best eaten cooked and enjoyed on its own or added to dishes.

 The classic grain commonly used to make porridge is white and tan in color.
 The crop may have originated in Asia Minor, though it is now most extensively grown in Europe.
 It can be cooked in many different ways and milled into flour to use for baking.

 I have oats for breakfast every day.
 They are so simple and quick with this 5-minute Creamy Oatmeal recipe.

 Interested in more interesting foods?
 Check out this post, 50 Foods That Are Orange.

 This type of rice is plumper and shorter than regular long-grain white rice, it is pure white in color and also contains more starch.
 It originated in Japan and is the most commonly used rice in Japanese cuisine.